jj1bdx/erlang-freebsd-port/readme.md

 This Port is highly experimental, so use with care.

-Current version is for R15B03, tested on 9-STABLE/amd64 and 8-STABLE/i386.
+Current version is for R15B03-1, tested on 9-STABLE/amd64 and 8-STABLE/i386, based on FreeBSD Ports svn r308452.

 ## Notes